cogdog/ds106bank/README.md

 #### Assignment Bank Options: Thing Types
 ![](wp-content/themes/ds106banker/images/new-thing-types.jpg)

-The second tab of the theme options is where you can create and edit the categories or types of things in your collection.
+At the bottom of the theme options is where you can create and edit the categories or types of things in your collection.
 You can add any number of new things by listing them one per line in the **Names for new types** field.

 After clicking **Save Changes**, each type will now have its own editing field.
 They will be listed in the same display order you set in the General Settings.